me-cfs/me-cfs.github.io/how-to-help.md

 ## News
 ### Help Correct News Articles
 It is rare for news sources to not make mistakes when reporting on ME.
 If you spot a mistake, contact the news service or journalist and kindly point out their errors.
-Their is a decent chance they will listen and fix the article.
+There is a chance they will listen and fix the article.
 <details markdown="1">
   <summary>See Common Mistakes/Inaccuracies</summary>